lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/18 pace.md

 Luna became quiet and still as a mouse in her grasp.
 "Thou just cannot be serious...
 'Tis all there is to it, truly?"

-"All of this is for your own good."
-Celestia breathed out and pressed Luna against her chest.
+"All of this is for your own good," Celestia breathed out and pressed Luna against her chest.

 "Sister..."
 Luna stirred in discomfort.